charmedXi/vfmcppar/README.md

-vfmcpp
+vfmcppar
 ==============
-vfmcpp is a C++ implementation of the vortex filament model of superfluids, used to study the dynamics of ring/ring and ring/line scattering.
+vfmcppar is a parallel C++ implementation of [vfmcpp](http://www.github.com/charmedxi/vfmcpp), a simulation code used to study the dynamics of ring/ring and ring/line scattering under the vortex filament model.

-To compile in Linux, you can use the makefile `make`; it is advised you use GCC 4.7+, as that is all that has been tested.
-Help with initial conditions can be found by running `run.sh` with the flag `-h`.

-Visualisation is currently performed by a 3D matplotlib script (requires latest matplotlib version), which leaves a lot to be desired.
+More to come...

 run.sh
 ---------